 *If the Committee on Academic Status requires course work at another institution, or at Providence College’s SCE, these courses may be considered for replacement of failed or withdrawn courses, but they may not count toward one of the semesters required for graduation.

 4. Students may petition the Committee on Academic Status to allow an acceleration of their program of study to abbreviate the eight semesters of full-time study.
 The material for the petition must be received electronically by email (email@example.com) no later than the last official day of the student’s second semester of his/her sophomore year.
 The petition will consist of the following: 1.
 The reasons for the petition to accelerate the program of study; 2.
 The detailed plan for the completion of the degree (major, core and credit) requirements (including specific Summer and Winter coursework); 3.
-A letter of support from the student’s academic advisor (and endorsed by the Chair(s) of the department(s) of the student’s major(s); for students in the PCSB, the endorsement of the PCSB Dean’s Office is also required), stating both the assurance of the student’s plan to accomplish degree completion by the proposed new deadline as well as the advisability of the proposed petition.
+A letter of support from the student’s academic advisor (for students in the PCSB, the endorsement of the PCSB Dean’s Office is also required), stating both the assurance of the student’s plan to accomplish degree completion by the proposed new deadline as well as the advisability of the proposed petition.

 Appeal of Denial of a Petition for Waiver of the Final Semester or Acceleration of Degree Program